ianzapolsky/music-web/README.md

 ## Usage

 1. Place your markdown files in the `/data/` directory
+2. `cd /path/to/this/repo && python3 -m http.server 8000
-2. Open `index.html` in a web browser
+3. Open `index.html` in a web browser
-3. The graph will automatically load and display the relationships
+4. The graph will automatically load and display the relationships
-4. Use mouse to zoom, pan, and drag nodes
+5. Use mouse to zoom, pan, and drag nodes
-5. The graph uses a force-directed layout that settles into a natural arrangement
+6. The graph uses a force-directed layout that settles into a natural arrangement

 ## Markdown File Format